 - Finally, avoid proposition bets: these may be tempting but steer clear from them.
 They have a high house edge.

-There are a number of bets to choose from when playing craps online.
-Use our handy guide below to help you pick the right ones for you.
+There are a number of odds bets to choose from when playing craps online.
+Use our handy guide below to help you pick the right betting options for you.

 |Craps Bet||House Edge||Pays|